Marcholio/mage-bot/README.md

 # mage-bot

 This is my clone on Telegram.
-You can find it with nickname `@TyrkkomBot`. **NOTE** I'm experiencing some network issues at home and therefore the bot might not be able to connect to Telegram at all times.
-If this happens, please try again later.
+You can find it with nickname `@TyrkkomBot`.
+The purpose of the competition was to create extremely stupid and funny chatbots in 24 hours.
+My submission did not make it to top 3, but it was still fun to participate.

 ## What does it do?